 First and foremost, remember the auto deduction isn’t travel, but expenses for your car, truck or SUV.
 Also, remember this includes ALL your vehicles as long as they have some sort of business use, i.e. an RV, van, delivery truck or motorcycle used in your business (more articles to come)!

-Next, the law has changed in 2018 – Big time!!
+Next, the law changed Big Time with the Tax Cuts and Jobs Act (TCJA) and from 2018 through 2023 the auto/truck/suv deduction is Amazing!!
 Things got a lot better for business owners with cars/autos…if not AT LEAST you have a lot more options.
 You can actually write-off a vehicle at lot faster and with bigger deductions!

 - Charity – 14 cents a mile